 You may soon have more than enough for the holidays, with a little extra money to put towards a special purchase or a trip.

 If you find that your current earnings aren’t enough to cover the savings, this is also a good time to look at earning some extra money.
-Declutter your house and have a spring yard sale, take on a few extra hours at work or start your own side business.
+Declutter your house and plan to have a spring yard sale in March, take on a few extra hours at work or start your own side business.

 Buy holiday stuff NOW